Archive-Samourai-Wallet/Whirlpool/ARCHITECTURE.md

 ## V. Cycle dialog

 ### A. Succesful mix process
 This is the standard mix process.
+If the client gets disconnected for some reason, it has to restart the whole cycle dialog.

 #### 1. REGISTER_INPUT